succinctlabs/op-succinct/book/fault_proofs/proposer.md

 - Creates proposals for new blocks as they become available
 - Maintains proper spacing between proposals based on configuration
 - Tracks the latest valid proposal for proper sequencing

-### Fast Finality Mode
-When enabled (`FAST_FINALITY_MODE=true`), the proposer:
-- Includes proofs with proposals for faster finality
-- Adds additional data to game creation transactions
-- Enables immediate validation of proposals

 ## Logging